 How to Prevent Anemia

-Although we cannot always prevent anemia, there are some measures that pet parents can take to reduce the risk of their dog becoming anemic.
-These include flea and tick management, accident and trauma prevention, keeping toxins like rat poison and ingestion of human medications (like ibuprofen and acetaminophen) away from your dog, keeping human foods like onion and garlic away from your dog, and keeping up with annual veterinary visits.
+Certain causes of anemia can be prevented with measures such as flea and tick management, accident and trauma prevention, keeping toxins like rat poison and human medications (like ibuprofen and acetaminophen) away from your dog, and scheduling regular veterinary wellness checks.
 Preventative care is just as important for pets as it is for their owners.
-Often, dogs will not show symptoms of a health issue, and at annual veterinary visits, vets can help detect and sometimes prevent disease and other life-threatening conditions including anemia early on.
+Often, dogs will not show symptoms of a health issue, but a veterinarian can help detect and sometimes prevent disease and other life-threatening conditions during regular exams.